The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-- Set your thermostat 2° Fahrenheit lower in winter and 2° higher in summer.
-Heating and cooling account for half of all energy use at home.
-Annual carbon dioxide savings: 2,000 pounds.
+Set thermostats 2°F lower in winter and 2°F higher in summer.
+Heating and cooling account for half of all home energy use.

-- Wrap an insulation blanket around your water heater.
-While you're at it, set the unit's thermostat to no higher than 120° Fahrenheit.
-Annual carbon dioxide savings: 1,850 pounds.
+Wrap an insulation blanket around your water heater and set the unit's thermostat to no higher than 120°F.

-- Schedule a home energy audit.
-Many utilities check customers' homes, provide simple energy-saving devices for free, and offer suggestions on improving insulation and energy efficiency.
-Annual carbon dioxide savings: 1,000 pounds (plus a 30 percent savings on your home heating and cooling bill).
+Schedule a home energy audit.
+Many utilities provide energy-saving devices for free, and make suggestions on improving insulation and energy efficiency.

-- Use less hot water.
-Heating water consumes a lot of energy.
+Use less hot water.
 Try installing a low-flow shower head and washing your clothes in cold or warm water instead of hot.
-Annual carbon dioxide savings: 850 pounds.

-- Vacation closer to home.
+Vacation closer to home.
 Air travel is more popular than ever and jet fuel combustion is a major contributor to climate change.
-Carbon dioxide savings from not taking one round-trip flight of 1,600 miles: 720 pounds.